-Editor’s Note: Military Spouse Entrepreneur Spotlight is a monthly Q&A designed to celebrate the successes and acknowledge the challenges of a military spouse entrepreneur.
+Editor’s Note: Military Spouse Entrepreneur Spotlight is a Q&A designed to celebrate the successes and acknowledge the challenges of a military spouse entrepreneur.

 Name: Erika Spring, RDH BS

 Years as a Military Spouse: 5

 Business Name: Revolutionary Hygiene

 Tell us about your business: Revolutionary Hygiene is a dental hygiene coaching web-based company I began with the vision to help hygienists be the best hygienst they can be while providing the best care.
 My mission is to provide interactive, revolutionary and innovative strategies for the team and work place.